 Lemurs are the most endangered group of mammals.
-In fact, 98% of lemur species are endangered, and 31% of species are critically endangered!
+In fact, 98% of lemur species are threatened with extinction, and 31% of species are critically endangered!
 But, how do we know?
 And what does “endangered” and “critically endangered” actually mean?

 Read below to learn about the IUCN Red List, how it assesses the conservation status of species around the world, and what the Red List says about lemurs.

 - How many species are on the Red List and how are the species categorized?